 You don’t need to embark on a big project to take more meaningful photographs of your life at home.
-Just keep your camera handy and start actively looking for the little things that matter to you, however mundane they might seem.
-Step back to record the wider scene or get in close to focus on the details.
-Most of all think about what your children might like to remember when they recount this time to their own children and grandchildren.
-I have a funny feeling that a lot of them will look back on Spring/Summer 2020 as a happy time, even though so many of the things that they enjoy have stopped – thinking about the world from their point of view might help us as adults to forget the news headlines for a while and appreciate it too!
+Just keeping your camera handy will mean that it’s there ready when you see a moment that matters to you.
+Try to be creative in the way you frame these moments, sometimes taking in the whole scene but at others getting in close to focus on little details – a wisp of hair, tiny curled toes or fingerprints left on a window.
+Even if you photograph the same thing every day, such as everyone having breakfast around the table, the details will still change.
+Children have a clever knack of growing even though we might not want them to!Most of all, think about what your children might like to remember when they recount this time to their own children and grandchildren when they ask what it was like to live through the 2020/21 pandemic.
+I have a funny feeling that a lot of them will still look back on it as a happy time, even though so many of the things that they enjoy have stopped.
+Looking at the world from their point of view might help us as adults to forget the news headlines for a while too.